19th-century London: Sanitation

-The weakness of the 1848 Act was that it did not compel the boroughs to act, but merely provided the framework for doing so.
-More comprehensive and forceful legislation was passed by Parliament with the Public Health Acts of 1872 and 1875.
-The last Act compelled the boroughs to provide adequate drainage, required all new housing to be built with running water, and required all streets to be equipped with lighting and pavements.
+The weakness of the Public Health Act 1848 was that it did not compel the boroughs to act but merely provided the framework for doing so.
+More comprehensive and forceful legislation was passed by Parliament with the Public Health Act 1872 and Public Health Act 1875.
+The last act compelled the boroughs to provide adequate drainage, required all new housing to be built with running water, and required all streets to be equipped with lighting and pavements.
 The boards of health were replaced by urban sanitary authorities overseeing new urban sanitary districts.
 These authorities were more comprehensive than their predecessors, equipped with teams of medical officers and health inspectors who ensured food safety standards were met and actively prevented outbreaks of disease.

 Pollution

 Fog

 Atmospheric pollution caused by burning cheap soft coal created the city's notorious pea soup fog.
 Air pollution from burning wood or coal was nothing new to London – complaints about the city's dirty atmosphere exist as far back as the 13th century – but the population explosion and industrialisation of the 19th century aggravated both the severity of the fogs and their lethal effects on Londoners.